usama-shiranai90/OllamaMedVoice/README.md

 - [Ollama](https://ollama.com/) for the specialized medical model
 - The open-source community for various tools and libraries

-## Contact

-For any inquiries or support, please open an issue on the GitHub repository or contact the project maintainer at your-email@example.com.

 ---

 *This project is for educational and informational purposes only.
 It is not intended as a substitute for professional medical advice, diagnosis, or treatment.*